neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

         conductance.
 On initialization, all weight elements with index > 0 are set to 0 unless the NET_RECEIVE block contains an INITIAL block.
-In the latter case, that block is executed on a call to :func:`finitialize`  and allows non-zero initialization of eNtCon "states" --- args not initialized in the INITIAL block would be analogous to a :ref:`Parameter <nmodl_parameter>` except that it can have a different value for different NetCon instances and can be set to a desired value with :data:`NetCon.weight`.
+In the latter case, that block is executed on a call to :func:`finitialize`  and allows non-zero initialization of NetCon "states" --- args not initialized in the INITIAL block would be analogous to a :ref:`Parameter <nmodl_parameter>` except that it can have a different value for different NetCon instances and can be set to a desired value with :data:`NetCon.weight`.